-- 1. A baccalaureate degree from an institution fully accredited by one of the recognized accrediting agencies. - 2.
-Prerequisite courses for the sport management concentration includes a course in statistics or measurement and evaluation; for the exercise science concentration a course in exercise physiology, and anatomy and physiology or kinesiology; and for the human performance concentration courses in statistics or measurement and evaluation, anatomy and physiology or kinesiology and exercise physiology. - 3.
-An overall undergraduate grade point average (UGPA) of a minimum of 2.75 or 3.0 on the last 64 hours of required course work. - 4.
+In each concentration, relevant undergraduate preparation is expected: 1) a student in the sport administration/management concentration needs preparation in statistics or measurement and evaluation; 2) a student in the exercise science concentration needs preparation in exercise physiology, and anatomy and physiology or kinesiology; 3) a student in the human performance concentration needs preparation in statistics or measurement and evaluation, anatomy and physiology or kinesiology, and exercise physiology.
 Admitted students are required to enroll in 9 hours of initial course work as specified by the division.
-(Prior approval is required.)
 NOTE: A minimum grade of B is required for each course for the initial 9 hours.
-A student with less than a grade point average of B in any of the three initial required courses will be allowed to repeat that course(s) one time.
-No additional courses toward completion of the degree may be taken until the 9-hour grade point average requirement is fully met. - 5.
-The following exams may be used to meet the writing admission requirement: - a.
-Collegiate Assessment of Academic Proficiency (CAAP) 3.0 - b.
-Graduate Record Exam (GRE) Writing Portion 3.5 - PRAXIS Pre-Professional Skills Test (PPST) Writing Portion 173 or core Academic Skills for Educators (CASE) Writing Portion - 162
+A student with less than a grade of B in any of the three initial required courses will be allowed to repeat that course(s) one time.
+No additional courses toward completion of the degree may be taken until the 9-hour grade point average requirement is fully met.